 - Replace your personal care products with more natural ones.
 An example would be to use a deodorant that doesn't contain aluminum, or body lotions that contain no parabens.

-For Personal Care Items, I shop online at Lucky Vitamin because they have thousands of products.
-Some of my favorite products are Dr. Bronners Castile Soap and Alba Botanical Body Lotion to limit your exposure to environmental toxins.
+For Personal Care Items, you can make your own or try some of my favorite products including Dr. Bronners Castile Soap and Alba Botanical Body Lotion to limit your exposure to environmental toxins.

 If you do have to use products with with these environmental toxins and chemicals in them, please make sure to take the following precautions.

 - Read the label and follow the manufacturer's directions.